 I once imagined I'd be a museum curator, going so far as to study hieroglyphics as a teenager - so as an undergraduate at Johns Hopkins, I majored in anthropology.
 But with time, I came to find that my real passion lay with writing - expressing internal truths and using language as an exquisite tool.
 So, with a little soul-searching, my academic interests turned towards creative writing, and I soon found myself pursuing my Masters in English at Temple University, which ultimately led me to become a high school English teacher.
 Very few things bring me as much joy as seeing someone connect with a great book, or write something that is truly from their core.

-If I were a dean of admissions this is an essay prompt that I'd want students to answer: What is a book, film, album, or television show that has left you feeling, "wow, that is the most me thing ever," and why?
+If I were the dean of admissions, this is an essay prompt that I'd want students to answer: What is the food or drink that fills your soul, and why?